soumyadutta-cse/soumyadutta-cse.github.io/_pages/about.md

 </span>
 </p> -->

-<h2> ** Open PhD/MS/MTech positions for ML/DL research ** </h2>
+<h2> ** Open PhD/MS positions for ML/DL + Visual Computing Research ** </h2>

 <p>
 <span style="color:Chocolate">
-There are several open positions for PhD/MS/MTech students to conduct exciting reserach on Machine learning and Deep learning with applications in visual computing, data analysis and visualization, and HPC.
+There are a few open positions for PhD/MS students to conduct exciting reserach on Machine learning and Deep learning with applications in visual computing, data analysis and visualization, and HPC.
 If you want to pursue your thesis with me, please email me at 'soumyad [at] cse [dot] iitk [dot] ac [dot] in' or meet me in my office @KD-224. <b>Please  <a href='../openings'>click here</a> or check the Openings page for more details.</b>
 </span>
 </p>